Photo Credit: Quyn Duong

-Carroll's paintings are held in private collections.
+Carroll's paintings are held in private and corporate collections.
 She has exhibited work in New York and internationally, and has been featured on TODAY.com and Hyperallergic.
 She is a graduate of Tufts University and works from her studio in Dumbo, Brooklyn.

 Contact: studio@shannonleecarroll.com